YairShemer/ILS-SUMM/README.md

 # ILS-SUMM

-This repo contains the python implementation of the paper - "ILS-SUMM: Iterated Local Search for Unsupervised Video Summarization".
+This repo contains a python implementation of the paper - "ILS-SUMM: Iterated Local Search for Unsupervised Video Summarization".

 ![](Cosmus_Laundromat.gif)
 *A video summary ILS-SUMM generated from the [Cosmus Laundromat movie](https://www.youtube.com/watch?v=Y-rmzh0PI3c).*